seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 Nurse, commend me to thy lady and mistress.
 I
-protest unto thee–
+protest unto thee--

 **Nurse**
-Good heart, and, i’ faith, I will tell her as much:
+Good heart, and, i' faith, I will tell her as much:
 Lord, Lord, she will be a joyful woman.

 **ROMEO**